by Anil Jalela | Aug 6, 2025 | Email

 At Nitwings, we are committed to helping brands not only reach the inbox but also stay compliant with all relevant regulations.
 From DNS setup to unsubscribe automation, our deliverability consultants are equipped to audit and optimize your campaigns from end to end.

-Let’s deliver email the right way,smart, respectful, and fully compliant.
+Let’s deliver email the right way,smart, respectful.

 Microsoft has implement stricter email deliverability requirements for all bulk email senders from May 5, 2025.
 This move mirrors the sender policy enforcement already adopted by Gmail and Yahoo in 2024 and aims to strengthen email authentication, reduce spam, and protect inbox integrity across Outlook, Hotmail, Live, and MSN domains.